sophiaburnett/sophiaburnett.github.io/_posts/2023-05-26-HisPhonCog.md

 Linguistic and cognitive functions of fine phonetic detail underlying sound systems and/or sound change

-Poster Presentation in situ In my humble opinion : The prosodic portrayal of the non-standard 1sg
+In person poster presentation.
+[In my humble opinion : The prosodic portrayal of the non-standard 1sg](file:///D:/HisPhonCog/HISPhonCog2023_P64_Burnett_abstract.pdf)